Ced30/GGL-Documentation/README.md

 **GGL** supports Game Maker Studio2 versions 2.3 and above.

-**Features of the controller object:**
-- Instance destruction
-- Keeps track of which button is currently selected
-- Mouse input variables
-- Z-order

 **What the package contains:**
 - 1 Controller object
 - 1 Event_manager object